 3) Schedule the “Big Rocks;” don’t sort the gravel.
 In the Franklin-Covey world, the “Big Rocks” represent the major tasks you want to accomplish in a given time.
 Rather than filling the “task jar” with gravel, fill it with the big rocks first, and let the gravel fill the cracks in between.

 Personally, I love how Kanban works.
-It moves tasks through stages (such as “Waiting for Response,” “Delegated,” “Monitor” or “Done”) and can also reprioritize importance within those stages.
-However, it would be great if some developer could create a platform where everything goes in the middle of the screen, and then items could be sorted into the appropriate quadrant, and then the quadrant could open into a new app where the items could be appropriately addressed – like a Kanban for tasks, a Notepad for notes, a calendar for events, and a contact file for contacts.
+It moves tasks through stages (such as “Waiting for Response,” “Delegated,” “Monitor” or “Done” – and these are stages that you can create) and can also reprioritize importance within those stages.
+It would be great if some developer could create a platform where everything goes in the middle of the screen, and then items could be sorted into the appropriate quadrant, and then the quadrant could open into a new app where the items could be appropriately addressed – like a Kanban for tasks, a Notepad for notes, a calendar for events, and a contact file for contacts.
 One could argue that Microsoft’s Outlook does all this – but all the apps are their own sections with their own shortcuts.
 There’s not a place to dump everything and then sort.
 Technology doesn’t handle sorting well.

 5) Fuel your fire; don’t burn out.
 High-pressure work environments leave employees drained.
 Unfortunately, the logical approach to achievement is to work harder, longer and do more to continue to raise the achievement bar.
 Instead, you need to recharge your mental and physical energy to feed your “thinking” brain.
 This is done through physical activity, adequate sleep, healthy food options, relaxation and healthy relationships.